Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 This may be the only thing that I found strange in Vue.

-In React, referencing a component is just using a Javascript `import`:
+In React, referencing a component is just using a regular Javascript `import`:

 ```jsx
 import React from "React";